Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Odd Cycle Transversal on -free graphs

+By the foregoing, this collection will contain a maximum-weight independent set.
+So among these ${\mathcal O}(n^2)$ $T$-independent sets $I_T$, we output one of maximum weight. \end{proof}

-We will need the following characterization of paw-free graphs due to Olariu~\cite{Ol88}.
-Here, the paw is the graph obtained from a triangle after adding a new vertex that we make adjacent to only one vertex of the triangle.
-Note that the paw is the complement of $P_1+P_3$ and is denoted $\overline{P_1+P_3}$.
+The {\it paw} is the graph obtained from a triangle after adding a new vertex that is adjacent to only one vertex of the triangle.
+Alternatively, the paw is the complement of $P_1+P_3$ and is therefore denoted $\overline{P_1+P_3}$.
+We need the following characterization of paw-free graphs due to Olariu~\cite{Ol88}.

 \begin{lemma}[\cite{Ol88}] Every connected $(\overline{P_1+P_3})$-free graph is either triangle-free or $({P_1+P_2})$-free. \end{lemma}